 Mercy Health Network forms.
-Trinity Health and CHI agree to pursue their shared vision to improve health care services and the health status of people in their communities.
+Mercy Health Services (a predecessor to Trinity Health) and CHI agree to pursue their shared vision to improve health care services and the health status of people in their communities.
 The two national systems sign a Joint Operating Agreement (JOA) for their units in Iowa and selected adjacent areas.
 They will work as one regional health system.

 WFSI runs hospitals, clinics, home care, and other services and facilities in three states.

 WFSI unites its regions into Wheaton Franciscan Healthcare and Wheaton Franciscan Medical Group.
 The system includes Wheaton Franciscan Health – Iowa.
 The Iowa group offers care at Covenant Medical Center in Waterloo, Sartori Memorial Hospital in Cedar Falls and Mercy Hospital of Franciscan Sisters in Oelwein.
 Its services also include Covenant Clinic.